 Just like its sister, search engine optimization, app store optimization (ASO) is about optimizing your content to get greater visibility in the app store.
 You’ll need to study your local audiences in detail and make sure that you’re using the right search terms and optimized content for their region.

-Correct translation of your app’s name, description and keywords will help local users find it more easily.
+The correct translation of your app’s name, description and keywords will help local users find it more easily.
 Also, think about things like your icon and how it will look on iOS and Android.
 The edges are rounded on iOS and on Android they are square, for example.

 Following these steps when localizing your mobile app is a great way to start, but using a translation management software that helps you keep all your projects and phases in one place, allows your contributors to collaborate and gives your translators context will smooth the localization process.
 Making it faster and easier for all parties involved, and ensuring you get a slice of the international market sooner.